AACEM Leadership

 Columbia University

-Dr. Mills is the J.E.
-Beaumont Professor and chair of the Department of Emergency Medicine at Columbia University Vagelos College of Physicians and Surgeons, as well as chief of emergency services for NewYork-Presbyterian/Columbia.
+Angela M. Mills, MD, is the J.E.
+Beaumont Professor and chair of the Department of Emergency Medicine at Columbia University Vagelos College of Physicians and Surgeons.
+Additionally, she is chief of emergency services for NewYork-Presbyterian/Columbia.

-Dr. Mills earned a medical degree, with Alpha Omega Alpha distinction, from Temple University School of Medicine and completed her emergency medicine residency at the University of Pennsylvania, where she served as chief resident.
-During her tenure at the University of Pennsylvania, Dr. Mills advanced to professor of emergency medicine and held key roles, including medical director and vice chair of clinical operations.
+Dr. Mills earned her medical degree from Temple University School of Medicine, where she was inducted into Alpha Omega Alpha.
+She completed her emergency medicine residency at the University of Pennsylvania, where she served as chief resident.
+Dr. Mills later served as professor, medical director, and vice chair of clinical operations at the University of Pennsylvania.